 The Bing Stanford in Washington program provides highly-qualified undergraduates with an opportunity to work and study in the nation's capital.
 In addition to providing students with an understanding of public policy making, the program offers an opportunity to take advantage of the city's unique cultural resources.

-In addition to the internship, students also complete an academic course of study consisting of small courses taught by policy experts, and weekly seminars taught by Stanford faculty members.
+In addition to the internship, students also complete an academic course of study consisting of seminars taught by policy experts and Stanford faculty members.
 Seminars are generally 3-5 units.
 Past topics have included congressional oversight and the press; economic growth and development patterns, policies, and prospects; critical health issues in the U.S. and abroad; policy making in the Washington community; and criminal justice policy.
 Speakers from the Washington policy community frequently join students and faculty for discussions.
-Students often write a major paper related to their internship for 3-5 units of credit.
 Course and seminar topics vary according to student and faculty interest.

 Students interested in the program should contact the campus office of the Bing Stanford in Washington program; see contact information above.